Italian and Spanish are both languages which evolved from Latin. The family of languages which evolved from Latin is called the Romance languages.

 For example, the phrase “I love you” translates to “ti amo” in Italian and “te quiero” in Spanish.
 Note the absence of the subject pronouns (“yo” in Spanish and “io” in Italian) which can be inferred from the form of the conjugated verb.

-In this respect Italian and Spanish differ from languages such as English or French where omitting the subject pronoun would generally lead to a grammatically incorrect sentence.
+Italian and Spanish differ in this respect from languages such as English or French where omitting the subject pronoun would generally lead to a grammatically incorrect sentence.

 In Spanish, the letters ‘b’ and ‘v’ are pronounced the same.
 Linguists refer to this phenomenon as betacism.
 In contrast to Spanish, standard Italian pronounces the letters ‘b’ and ‘v’ differently.